lizhang101/cuda_practice/cs344/README.md

 5. processing RGB in one kernel instead of using 3 kernels.
 (TODO)

+   The original approach in this practice code separated the RGB channels into 3 images.
+It should be able to use vector and process RGB in one kernel.

-6. one thread loads more data (TODO) item 5 will also load more data per thread compared to using seperated channels, which is the original approche in this practice code.
+6. one thread loads more data (TODO)
+  ​

 7. Register Blocking (TODO)